Two-layer neural networks with values in a Banach space: Linear-nonlinear decompositions in Riesz spaces

 \item the spaces $L^p(\Omega)$, $1 \leq p \leq \infty$, are Banach lattices under the following ordering

 \item the space of signed Radon measures $\M(\Omega)$ is a Banach lattice under the following ordering

-The positive and the negative parts of a measure are given by the Hahn-Jordan decomposition; \item the space of linear (regular) operators $L^r(X; Y)$, where $X,Y$ are Banach lattices, is itself a Banach lattice under the following partial order
+The positive and the negative parts of a measure are given by the Hahn-Jordan decomposition; \item \revtwo{ let $X,Y$ be Banach lattices.
+A linear operator $A \colon X \to Y$ is called \emph{positive}, $A \geq 0 $, if for all $x \geq 0$ one has $Ax \geq 0$ (this is not to be confused with positivity in the sense of positive semidefiniteness).
+A linear operator that can be written as a difference of two positive operators is called \emph{regular}.
+Regular operators are always bounded.
+The subspace of regular operators $L^r(X; Y)$ is a Banach lattice under the following partial order}

 \item the space of Lipschitz functions $\Lip(\Omega)$ with the pointwise ordering

 is a Riesz space but \emph{not} a Banach lattice, i.e. the monotonicity property~\eqref{eq:mononotic_norm} fails~\cite{weaver:2018}. \end{itemize} \end{example}